gianlucamazza/lstm_forecast/README.md

   - `max_open_trades`: Maximum number of open trades.

 - `feature_settings`: Dictionary containing feature selection settings.
-  - `best_features`: List of best features selected for training from the feature selection process.
+  - `selected_features`: List of best features selected for training from the feature selection process.

-If `best_features` is not present in the config file, the feature discovery process will be executed.
+If `selected_features` is not present in the config file, the feature discovery process will be executed.

 ### Features